f-dufour/MyBlockchain/Readme.md

 Dependencies have to be saved within the `code` directory of the sketch.

 * **For SHA 256 Hashing**: commons-codec-1.11.jar.
-(Although it could have been possible to use `java.security.MessageDigest.getInstance("SHA-256")`, the Apache library is more convenient to use and it better handle streams conversions.
+(Although it could have been possible to use `java.security.MessageDigest.getInstance("SHA-256")`, the Apache library is more convenient to use and it better handles streams conversions.
 * **For the public/private key generation**: *Not implemented yet...*

 # Run and visualize